 1.1.
-Defined terms in this policy have the same meaning as their equivalent term in clause 55.2 of the Agreement.
+Defined terms in this policy have the same meaning as their equivalent term in clause 62.2 of the Agreement.

-2. Other sources of entitlements to Parental Leave - Interaction with the National Employment Standards
+2. Interaction with the National Employment Standards

 - 2.1.
 The FW Act prescribes minimum parental leave entitlements for eligible Employees in the NES.
 An enterprise agreement may include terms that are ancillary or incidental to the operation of an entitlement of an Employee under the NES and terms that supplement the NES only to the extent that the effect of those terms is not detrimental to an Employee in any respect, when compared to the NES (s.55(3), FW Act). - 2.2.
-Clause 55 of the Agreement comprehensively covers the minimum parental leave entitlements prescribed by the NES.
+Clause 62 of the Agreement comprehensively covers the minimum parental leave entitlements prescribed by the NES.